ExeClim/Isca/docs/source/modules/topography.rst

 This is relatively simple to do, assuming that the topography/land mask you are using has already been interpolated to the same spectral grid you are running the model at.
 If running at T42, you can use the one provided (``input/land_masks/era_land_t42.nc``).
 If not, you can interpolate fairly easily from any high resolution data, or for configurations of Earth continents, please refer to section 2 of this guide.

 - The land mask is a binary field the size of the spectral model grid (e.g. 64 x 128 for T42) that contains a ``1`` if that grid box is designated as being land or a ``0`` if it is not.
-- Topography is a seperate field, again the size of the spectral model grid, containing the surface height for that grid box.
+- Topography is a separate field, again the size of the spectral model grid, containing the surface height for that grid box in meters.
 - Often a 'land mask' will contain both these fields.

 **Can I have land without topography?** Yes - For idealized modelling sometimes it is useful to have the land/sea contrasts (different albedo, no ocean exchange and different surface parameters) without the complexity of topography.
+It is also possible to have topography without land (aquamountains).

 Implementing these options require different namelist values.
 There are two namelists that need to be told about land and topograhy; ``idealized_moist_phys_nml`` (land mask) and ``spectral_init_cond_nml`` (topography).